 To build a positive environment for your toddler, create a safe and nurturing space, encourage positive social interactions, and promote a growth mindset.
 These strategies will help you foster your toddler's self-esteem.

 Creating a safe and nurturing space

-Arrange playdates or enrol them in classes to help build social skills and confidence.
+- Arrange playdates or enroll them in classes to help build social skills and confidence.